atrocore/atrocore/docs/10.developer-guide/30.own-modules/index.md

 ![Adding depandency](./_assets/adding-dependency-on-module.png){.large}

-If you open Module Manager (`Administration > System > Update & Modules`) you will see that your module is prepared to be installed.
+If you open the `Administration > Maintenance > Updates & Modules` page you will see that your module is prepared to be installed.

 ![Prepare for install](./_assets/module-manager-dependency.png){.large}

-Click on Install and Update button or run `php atrocore-installer.phar update` command from terminal to initiate the process.
+Click on the Update System button or run `php atrocore-installer.phar update` command from terminal to initiate the process.
 Your module will be installed and the system will be updated.
 If some error occurs during installation please check the logs in the folder `data/logs` for more detailed information.